tariqHelo/Manage/public/metroinc/assets/global/plugins/plupload/readme.md

-There are cases where you might need a custom build, for example free of unnecessary runtimes, half the original size, etc. The difficult part of this task comes from mOxie and its set of additional runtimes that require special tools on your workstation in order to compile.
+There are cases where you might need a custom build, for example free of unnecessary runtimes, half the original size, etc. The difficult part of this task comes from mOxie and its set of additional runtimes that require special tools on your workStores in order to compile.
 Consider [build instructions for mOxie](https://github.com/moxiecode/moxie#build-instructions) -
 everything applies to Plupload as well.